vimc/orderly-web/README.md

 ### Automatic rebuilding of UI code

-Running `npm run watch --prefix src/app/static` starts a process that will rebuild the UI whenever a `.js`, `.ts` or `.vue` file changes.
+Running `npm run watch --prefix src/app/static` starts a process that will rebuild the Javascript whenever a `.js`, `.ts` or `.vue` file changes.
 If you're just making front-end changes this avoids having to restart the whole application (recompiling the Kotlin code etc).